This article is more than 3 months old and may not reflect current stock. To be informed of latest stock, sign up for our monthly newsletters.

-Fall has been taking a while to get here this year but lately the nights are nice and cool and the days very comfortable.
-It is the best planting time of the seasons.
+Fall feels like it is here.
+The nights are nice and cool and the days very comfortable.
+It is the best planting time of all the seasons.
 Fall is the ideal time for planting trees and shrubs as you can see in the diagram above.
+The diagram shows a tree but the same logic applies to shrubs.
+FALL IS THE BEST TIME FOR PLANTING TREES AND SHRUBS.
 Take advantage of the beautiful weather we are having and get fall planting done now.
-Your fall installed plants will do much better next spring and summer than those planted in the spring.
-This is also the time to plant fall bulbs for spring bloom.
+Your fall installed plants will do much better next summer than those planted in the spring.
 Plant wildflower seeds this month as well when the rains start coming regularly.

 Dormant Spray on Fruit Trees